undp/performance-app-methodology/methodology/efficiency/pipeline.md

 The pipeline indicator is scored based on two main categories, each contributing to the final score:

-1. Pipeline Sizing: Ensures the pipeline is adequately sized to meet future programme delivery and office financial sustainability goals.
+1. **Pipeline Sizing**: Ensures the pipeline is adequately sized to meet future programme delivery and office financial sustainability goals.
-2. Pipeline Health: Assesses the accuracy and active management of the pipeline within Unity.
+2. **Pipeline Health**: Assesses the accuracy and active management of the pipeline within Unity.

 This approach provides a comprehensive view of both the pipeline's capacity to meet replenishment goals and its realistic representation of available opportunities.